menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 Managing Application Interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The Network Settings let you set up the interfaces on the appliance.
 You can create sub-interfaces, allowing you to logically divide a physical interface into multiple virtual interfaces, each with distinct IP addresses.
-This segmentation is crucial for efficiently managing network traffic and facilitating communication between different VLANs.
+This segmentation can be crucial for efficiently managing network traffic and facilitating communication between different VLANs.
 You can also modify the loopback address.

 **To manage application interfaces:**